STIs Information Center

 - If a person is infected with an STI they have a greater chance of contracting another STI.

 - STIs caused by bacteria (like chlamydia, gonorrhea, and syphilis) can usually be cured with antibiotics.
-If they are not treated early, serious long-term problems can develop, like pain, infertility, and even death.
+If they are not treated early, serious long-term problems can develop, like pain and infertility.

 What are some symptoms of common STIs?